On the topological dimension of the Gromov boundaries of some hyperbolic $Out(F_N)$-graphs: Introduction

 \paragraph*{Organization of the paper.} In Section \ref{sec-background}, we review the definitions of $FF_N$, $I_N$ and $FZ_N$, and the descriptions of their Gromov boundaries.
 We also prove a few facts concerning mixing representatives of points in $\partial_\infty FZ_N$, which are used to tackle the last difficulty mentioned in the above paragraph.
 Train-tracks and indices are then defined in Section~\ref{sec-strat}, and the stratifications of the Gromov boundaries are given.
 We prove in Section~\ref{sec-closed} that each cell $P(\tau)$ is closed in its stratum, by showing that $\partial P(\tau)$ is made of points with strictly higher index.
 We introduce folding moves in Section \ref{sec-dim}, and use them to prove that each cell $P(\tau)$ has dimension at most $0$.
 The proof of our main theorem is then completed in Section~\ref{sec-proof}.
 The paper has an appendix in which we illustrate the motivations behind some technical requirements that appear in our definitions of train-tracks and carrying maps.

-\paragraph*{Some open questions.} As mentioned earlier, we hope that the cell decompositions of the boundaries defined in the present paper may provide a tool to tackle the question of finiteness of the asymptotic dimension of the various graphs, following the blueprint of \cite{BB}.
+\paragraph*{Some open questions.} As mentioned earlier, we hope that the cell decompositions of the boundaries defined in the present paper will provide a tool to tackle the question of finiteness of the asymptotic dimension of the various graphs, following the blueprint of \cite{BB}.

 Gabai uses the cell decomposition of the ending lamination space $\mathcal{EL}$ to show that it is highly connected for sufficiently complicated surfaces \cite{Gab} (connectivity had been established earlier for most surfaces by Leininger--Schleimer \cite{LS}).
 It is unknown whether the boundaries of $I_N$, $FF_N$ or $FZ_N$ are connected.
-The question of local connectivity of these boundaries (or the related question of local connectivity of the boundary of Culler--Vogtmann's outer space) are also open to our knowledge.
+The question of local connectivity of each boundary (or the related question of local connectivity of the boundary of Culler--Vogtmann's Outer space) is also open to our knowledge.

-Finally, we would like to address the question of finding lower bounds on the dimensions.
+We would also like to address the question of finding lower bounds on the dimensions.
 Gabai shows that the topological dimension of $\mathcal{EL}$ is bounded from below by $3g+p-4$ (where $g$ is the genus of the surface and $p$ is the number of punctures).
 Since the ending lamination space of a once-punctured surface sits as a subspace of $\partial_\infty FF_{2g}$ and $\partial_\infty FZ_{2g}$, this gives a lower bound on the dimension of $\partial_\infty FF_{2g}$ and $\partial_\infty FZ_{2g}$.
 Improving the gap between the upper and lower bounds, as well as finding a lower bound for $\partial_\infty I_N$, is an interesting problem.

+The free splitting complex has been notably absent from the above discussion.
+This is because its boundary is harder to describe, and does not appear as a quotient of a subspace of the boundary of outer space.
+However, we expect that our methods can be applied here when its boundary is better understood.
+One can also apply these techniques to the boundaries of relative versions of the various $\mathrm{Out}(F_N)$-complexes \cite{Hor, GH}.

+\paragraph*{Recent developments.} After the first version of this paper was completed, Guirardel and the first two named authors proved a related result about the asymptotic geometry of $\mathrm{Out}(F_N)$, namely that $\mathrm{Out}(F_N)$ is boundary amenable \cite{BGH}.
+In particular, we now know that $\mathrm{Out}(F_N)$ satisfies the Novikov conjecture.
+From the surface viewpoint, Hamenst\"adt has shown that asymptotic dimension of the disk graph of a handlebody of genus at least two is at most quadratic in the genus \cite{MR3932938}.
+Also, Bestvina--Bromberg--Fujiwara \cite{BBF2} gave a proof that the mapping class group has finite asymptotic dimension that does not directly appeal to the finite asymptotic dimension of the curve complex (although curve complexes and the Masur--Minsky distance formula still play vital roles).
+Finiteness of the asymptotic dimension of $\mathrm{Out}(F_N)$ and its related complexes is still a wide open problem.